Cruz Azul Logo

 Cruz Azul Logo 1997

 One might say that the most radical changes were undertaken during this period.
-The fact is that the designers changed the color of the logo: instead of dark blue, they used light.
-By adding a star for another team’s victory in the league, the developers increased the stars and arranged them with a large indent from each other.
+The designers changed the logo’s color: instead of dark blue, they used light blue.
+By adding a star for another team’s league victory, the developers increased the number of stars and arranged them with a large indent between them.
 They made the font in the word “Mexico” larger and the ring surrounding the cross in a white square.

 2021 – 2022